Josh Rojas Preview, Player Props: Mariners vs. White Sox

 Josh Rojas At The Plate

-- Rojas has reached base via a hit in 34 games this season (of 70 played), and had multiple hits in 15 of those games.
+- Rojas has picked up a hit in 49.3% of his 71 games this season, with at least two hits in 21.1% of them.

-- He has hit a long ball in one of 70 games, and in 0.4% of his plate appearances.
+- In 71 games played this year, he has gone deep in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.